compose-spec/compose-spec/deploy.md

           device_ids: ["GPU-f123d1c9-26bb-df9b-1c23-4a731f61d8c7"]
 ```

 `count` and `device_ids` fields are exclusive.
-Compose implementations MUST return an error if both are specified.
+Compose returns an error if both are specified.

 ##### options